phoniks2k/pxlya/deployment/README.md

 # Utils and informations of current deployment
 Files here might be very specific to the setup of pixelplanet.fun and might not be relevant for everyone

+## exalple-ecosystem-x.yml and captchaFonts
+Examples of configurations, will be copied into ./dist on build

 ## updtmsg
 Basic nodejs script to print a message and a youtube video, used as a message while updating